thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/jwt.md

 These tokens contain essential information about the user’s identity and permissions, enabling secure communication with the platform.
 For more information, please refer to the [Administration REST API](https://thingsboard.io/docs/mqtt-broker/rest-api/#swagger-ui) documentation.

-Starting from version [2.2.0](/docs/mqtt-broker/releases/#v210-april-29-2025), TBMQ also supports JWT-based authentication for MQTT clients as one of its pluggable MQTT authentication providers.
+Starting from version [2.2.0](https://github.com/thingsboard/tbmq/releases/tag/v2.2.0), TBMQ also supports JWT-based authentication for MQTT clients as one of its pluggable MQTT authentication providers.
 This enables secure, flexible, and scalable identity verification without relying on static credentials like usernames or passwords.
 Instead, clients present a signed token that contains all the necessary authentication information, allowing integration with centralized identity systems and improving overall security.

-## JWT Authentication Overview
+## JWT authentication overview

 When a client connects using a JWT token, TBMQ performs a multi-step validation process to verify the token, check its claims, and determine the client’s permissions.
 The client includes a signed JWT token in the `password` field of the `MQTT CONNECT` packet.
-TBMQ uses the configured verifier (HMAC, PEM, or JWKS) to validate the token's signature.
+TBMQ uses the configured verifier (HMAC-based, PEM, or JWKS) to validate the token's signature.
 If the signature is valid, the broker proceeds to check the token’s claims.
 It validates:

  - `exp` (expiration) claim to ensure the token is not expired
  - `nbf` (not before) claim to ensure the token is currently valid